 Back traction is considered one of the best natural treatments for back pain, especially if nerves and discs are involved.

-Home spinal decompression is easy and relatively low-cost, while providing an almost instant relief for lumbar pain.
+Home spinal decompression is easy and relatively low-cost while providing almost instant relief for lumbar pain.

-Here’s my post about how to do back traction at home and possibly curing your back pain for good.
+See my post about how to do low back traction at home and possibly curing your back pain for good.

 4. Lifestyle Changes